ivan-marusic/CarTracker/README.md

 "timestamp": "2025-08-09T16:30:00Z"
 }
 This structure matches the Firebase Realtime Database schema used by the Android app.
-Full details, including setup and code structure, are located in:
+Full details, including setup and code structure, are located in: [firmware/stm32f429_sim7600_rawtcp](firmware/stm32f429_sim7600_rawtcp/)
-[firmware] (firmware/stm32f429_sim7600_rawtcp/README.md)

 ## Python TCP Relay (Oracle VM)
 The relay server acts as a secure gateway between the embedded device and Firebase: